 Standard offer for this subject is usually A*A*A at A Level or 41-43 points overall and 7,7,6 at Higher Level IB in relevant subjects

-Applicants via Engineering, Mathematics and Physics are compulsory
+Applicants via Engineering: Mathematics, Physics and Chemistry are compulsory

 |Pre-interview Assessment Criteria||

 Natural Sciences Admissions Test for Applicants Applying via Natural Sciences

 Engineering Admissions Test for Applicants Applying via Engineering

 Two subject specific interviews on the day, with each lasting up to 30 minutes

 Two interviewers will assess applicants in each interview